Our commitment to Early Help at Greatfield Park is central to our work in safeguarding children and ensuring the best outcomes for all.

 The Counter-Terrorism and Security Act, which came into force on 1 July 2015, requires certain authorities, including schools, to "have due regard to the need to prevent people from being drawn into terrorism".
 This is known as the 'Prevent duty'.
 All staff at Greatfield Park have been trained on the Prevent Duty and have regular refreshers.
 Protecting pupils from the risk of radicalisation is part of our wider safeguarding duties.
 All staff are trained to take action if they have cause for concern, as with any other safeguarding risk.

 All staff have been trained to identify indicators of child sexual exploitation (CSE).
 The ‘CSE Screening Tool’ is used, with support from the GSCE (Gloucestershire Safeguarding Children Executive) if we have concerns about a child.

 Female Genital Mutilation

-All of these aspects are covered in the school’s Safeguarding Policy, SEND Policy and more.
+All of the above aspects are covered in the school’s Child Protection and Safeguarding Policy and SEND Policy.
 They are available on the School Policies page on our school website or on request from the school office.